🪧 Why This Matters

 Not everything shaping your choices is a shift.
 Some pressures are ongoing and structural.

-Describe three plausible near-term futures (12–36 months) of increasing intensity.
+Describe four plausible near-term futures (12–36 months) using Dator’s archetypes.

 - What consistently weakens?